ZainHaq/DownSampler/README.md

 # DownSampler

-``AVFoundation`` is hella annoying to deal with.
+``AVFoundation`` is annoying to deal with.
 This function down samples an audio file to a specified frequency.
 Typically useful for uploading audio files to backend.